Pejeng

 Pejeng is a village in Bali, Indonesia, in the Petanu River valley.
 It is a bit east of Ubud in Gianyar Regency.
 It is home to the Moon of Pejeng, the largest single-cast bronze kettle drum in the world.
 Pejeng is a rural area with extensive, and ancient, irrigated rice cultivation.

+It is also home to Pura Pusering Jagat (Pura Puser Tasik), one of the nine directional temples of Bali and the one that stands for the center direction.